-In addition to your rights under GDPR, you will be given options to restrict our use of your data.
+In addition to your rights under the DPL, you will be given options to restrict our use of your data.
 This includes the ability to opt-out of receiving marketing emails from us by unsubscribing using the links provided in our e-mails or to specify how you would like to hear from us.
 We will ensure that our records are updated to reflect your requirements.

 You may also wish to sign up to one or more of the preference services operating in the UK: The Telephone Preference Service (“the TPS”), the Corporate Telephone Preference Service (“the CTPS”), and the Mailing Preference Service (“the MPS”).
 These may help to prevent you receiving unsolicited marketing.
 Please note, however, that these services will not prevent you from receiving marketing communications that you have consented to receive.

 If you have any concerns or questions about our use of your personal data, please contact us using the details provided in this Notice and we will do our best to resolve the problem for you.
 If we are unable to help, you also have the right to lodge a complaint with the UK’s supervisory authority, the Information Commissioner’s Office.